Launch

 This track is for groups that:

-This can include new collaborative ventures initiated by existing organizations that offer new and distinct programs or services and have a decision-making body and leadership structure independent of the participating organizations.
+This can include new collaborative ventures initiated by two or more existing organizations.
+These existing organizations must plan to incorporate a separate entity that offers new and distinct programs or services and have a decision-making body and leadership structure independent of the participating organizations.
+Collaborative ventures do not include new programs that will be housed at existing organizations or collaborations of two organizations where one of the collaborator’s sole role is providing fiscal sponsorship for the new venture.

 Emerging Organizations